Reasonable Space for the ${\lambda}$-Calculus, Logarithmically

 There shall be six critical points which---only when are all solved simultaneously---shall allow us to achieve the main result of this paper, namely the fact that the space of the \SpKAM is a reasonable space cost model for the $\l$-calculus accounting for logarithmic space.
 None of them is particularly difficult to deal with, but each one of them is critical, and solving all of them at once does make the solution somewhat involved.
 In particular, a reader can easily get lost and lose sight of where the essence of the result is.
 Here we give an overview of these critical points and of how we address them.
 One of our main contributions is the careful identification of these points.

-Let's start by listing some key points of the simulation of TMs by an abstract machine. \begin{enumerate} \item \emph{Pointers}: TMs do not use pointers, while in the $\l$-calculus and its execution via abstract machines, three kinds of pointers play a role.
-Some are essential and some are dangerous for logarithmic reasonable space. \begin{enumerate} \item \emph{Variable pointers}: variables are pointers to their binders.
+Let's start by listing some key points of the simulation of TMs by an abstract machine. \begin{itemize} \item \emph{Pointers}: TMs do not use pointers, while in the $\l$-calculus and its execution via abstract machines, three kinds of pointers play a role.
+Some are essential and some are dangerous for logarithmic reasonable space. \begin{itemize} \item \emph{Variable pointers}: variables are pointers to their binders.
 Such pointers are unavoidable.
 Different term representations induce pointers with different properties. \item \emph{Sub-term pointers}: abstract machines often manipulate pointers to sub-terms rather than the sub-terms themselves.
 This is essential for logarithmic space. \item \emph{Data pointers}: data structures are often implemented as pointer-based structures, such as pointer-based linked lists.
 These pointers are also often responsible for forms of data-structures sharing, which is essential in time-reasonable computations.
-On the other hand, these pointers are dangerous for reasonable space. \end{enumerate} \item \emph{Tapes}: the input tape of the TM is meant to be represented as part of the initial code fed to the abstract machine, the rest of which is dedicate to represent the transition function of the TM.
+They are dangerous for reasonable space. \end{itemize} \item \emph{Tapes}: the input tape of the TM is meant to be represented as part of the initial code fed to the abstract machine, the rest of which is dedicated to represent the transition function of the TM.